 3. Find the right Provider

 A doctor or midwife whose philosophies about intervention use matches your own is not nice, it’s necessary.
-Try a provider who doesn’t use these interventions without trying less invasive methods first.
+Choose a provider who doesn’t use these interventions without trying less invasive methods first.
 Find the provider who is right for you, take the birth profile assessment.

 Alfirevic, Z., Devane, D., & Gyte, G. M. (2006).
 Continuous cardiotocography (CTG) as a form of electronic fetal monitoring (EFM) for fetal assessment during labour.
 The Cochrane database of systematic reviews, (3), CD006066.

 Declercq, E. R., Sakala, C., Corry, M. P., Applebaum, S., & Herrlich, A. (2013).
 Listening to Mothers(SM) III Pregnancy and Birth.
 Retrieved from https://www.nationalpartnership.org/our-work/resources/health-care/maternity/listening-to-mother-iii-pregnancy-and-birth-2013.pdf